 What is Ransomware?

-Why Ransomware Mitigation Strategies Are Effective
+Why Ransomware Mitigation Strategies?

 The authors of ransomware instill fear and panic into their victims, causing them to click on a link or pay a ransom, and inevitably become infected with additional malware, including messages similar to those below: